zszlly/NoTest/README.md

 2. build the project as build section described.

-3. copy the json properties file and built jar file "\<project folder\>/build/libs/no-test.jar" into the host where your program running at.
+3. copy the json properties file and built jar file `<project folder>/build/libs/no-test.jar` into the host where the demo program will run at.

 4. run demo program in first terminal at the host like: